 Cycling

-From sedate cycles along car-free trails to muddy mountain bike rides and on-road routes, Cornwall has something to please every variety of cyclist.
+From sedate cycles along car-free trails to muddy mountain-bike rides and on-road routes, Cornwall has something to please every variety of cyclist.
 Explore the county on two wheels and you can truly appreciate the fresh air, beautiful scenery and the tranquil atmosphere of this lovely county.

 For an all-round route, our favourite place to cycle in Cornwall has to be the Camel Trail.
-Encompassing 18 miles of mostly traffic-free track, the Camel Trail stretches between Padstow and Bodmin and is virtually flat, making it a great choice for a gentle cycle between coast and countryside.
-Following the route of a former railway line, there are plenty of lovely places to stop for a drink or a snack along the way, plus it’s a gentle and peaceful way of taking in the wildlife-rich landscape in this special part of North Cornwall.
+Encompassing 18 miles of mostly traffic-free track, the Camel Trail stretches between Padstow and Bodmin and is virtually flat, making it a great choice for a gentle cycle between the coast and the countryside.
+Following the route of a former railway line, there are plenty of lovely places to stop for a drink or a snack along the way, it’s a gentle and peaceful way of taking in the wildlife-rich landscape in this special part of North Cornwall.
 There are a few cycle-hire centres in Wadebridge, which then gives you the option to cycle west towards the coast, or east and further into the countryside.

 Holidays in Cornwall

-Is your Cornwall bucket list full to the brim with activities to try?
-If you need a little more inspiration, check out our top things to do in Cornwall.
-Whatever you choose to do on your Cornish break, come back and relax at one of our high-quality holiday cottages.
-From cosy fishermen’s cottages just right for a romantic break, to large country homes where you can gather the whole family – plus plenty of dog-friendly accommodation too – our Cornwall cottages provide the perfect setting for your unforgettable getaway.
+From cosy fishermen’s cottages just right for a romantic break to large country homes where you can gather the whole family – plus plenty of dog-friendly accommodation too – our Cornwall cottages provide the perfect setting for your unforgettable getaway.
 Take a look at our full collection and book your next action-packed holiday.

 All Cornwall cottages